 The Ancient Greek view of philanthropy—that the “love of what it is to be human” is the essential nature and purpose of humanity, culture and civilization—was intrinsically philosophical, containing both metaphysics and ethics.

-Although philanthropy has some commonalities with charity, not all charity is philanthropy, although there will be overlap.
+Although philanthropy has some commonalities with charity, not all charity is philanthropy, although there will always be overlap.

 Top 10 Philanthropy Articles

 To read more on understanding what philanthropy is please refer to a select list of Nonprofit Quarterly‘s must-read philanthropy articles below (or visit the philanthropy section of our website for the latest news and reports):

 - Building a Culture of Philanthropy in Your Organization

 - Philanthropy as Key Ingredient to American Capitalist Economy